Create a Site-to-Site connection using the Azure portal (classic)

 Create a directory on your computer.
 For example, C:\AzureVNet

 Export the network configuration file to the directory.
 In this example, the network configuration file is exported to C:\AzureNet.

 Get-AzureVNetConfig -ExportToFile C:\AzureNet\NetworkConfig.xml

-Open the network configuration file with an xml editor and check the values for 'LocalNetworkSite name' and 'VirtualNetworkSite name'.
-Modify the example to reflect the values that you need.
+- Change the -VNetName value and the -LocalNetworkSiteName value.
 When specifying a name that contains spaces, use single quotation marks around the value.

 When the connection is created, the result is: Status: Successful.